Odious Oats was an obnoxious little kid, mouthy and rude, safe in the shelter of his young age, knowing that no adult would dare to spank his ass.

-The heist was a perfect example of the failure of our education system: Odious was a poor reader and Zeke was entirely illiterate.
-Bursting into the bank they smashed the glass counter with the bats to get the lone teller’s attention.
+The heist was another example of the failure of our education system: Odious was a poor reader, Zeke was entirely illiterate.
+Bursting into the bank they smashed the glass counter with baseball bats to get the lone teller’s attention.
 Zeke had the better stroke, a perfect home run swing.
-They bellowed loudly at the teller in their best James Cagney gangster voices: “Hand over the cash or die!”
+Zeke yelled loudly in his best James Cagney gangster voice: “Hand over the cash or die!”

 “Guys, this is a Sperm Bank!!”